 The boat I use is a deep hull 22-ft Alumacraft Competitor 205 LE, run by a 200 HP Yamaha, with Minn kota Ulterra self-loading trolling motor.
-A king of boats with full windshield, double live wells, and incredible comfort, so we where well equipped to stay on the water and battle any weather condition Lac Seul gave us!
-Come prepared and you will truly enjoy your self, or make it easier and go with a guide!
+A king of boats with full windshield, double live wells, and incredible comfort, so we were well equipped to stay on the water and battle any weather condition Lac Seul gave us!
+Come prepared and you will truly enjoy yourself, or make it easier and go with a guide!

 October is a must to try for fall musky, and you can truly catch the musky of your dreams in Lac Seul, nestled in beautiful Northwestern Ontario.

 - Distance from Thunder Bay: 94 km, four-hour and 20-minute drive via Trans-Canada Hwy 17 West.